KirtimanS/Net-Clustering/README.md

 Achieves 3 objectives:
 1. Generates a spine in graphs, approximating the diameter.
 2. Finds clusterheads(Landmarks) in graphs.
-3. Assigns clusters nodes to Landmarks.
+3. Assigns cluster nodes to Landmarks.

 ### Quick Link(s):
 * [Package Usage and Algorithm](https://github.com/KirtimanS/Net-Clustering/wiki)  - the Why and Hows.